SwarmForm/SwarmForm/README.md

 rlaunch rapidfire
 ```

-Launch parallel m nummber of rockets to execute all the fireworks parallely.(Usually m equals to number of available resources)
+Launch parallel m number of rockets to execute all the fireworks parallely.(Usually m equals to number of available resources)
 ```
 mlaunch <m>
 ```